The Mythic, the Fantastic, and the Alien

 Email panels abstracts of 50-150 words to Panels Coordinator:

 Include AV requests and the projected time needed for your presentation.
 We will make every effort to accommodate A/V requests, but such equipment is limited and cannot be guaranteed.
-Available time slots: Individual long papers are one hour, roughly 45 minutes for the paper with 15 minutes for discussion; Individual short papers or 1/2 hour, roughly 20 minutes for the paper with 10 minutes for discussion; Panels are 90 minutes, roughly 60 minutes for the panel with 30 minutes for discussion.
+Available time slots: Individual long papers and panels will be scheduled for 50 minutes (to allow 10 minutes for time between sessions), so plan for about 40 minutes to present your paper and 10 minutes for questions and discussion; Individual short papers are scheduled for 30 minutes, about 10 minutes for the paper and 10 minutes for discussion (with 10 minutes for time between sessions).